PPP Widget 3

 Baaad example: Sony Xperia Tablet Z - which has almost all 3G modems locked out !!

-If you have such a device, you can still use "PPP Widget" as long as the serial USB drivers are available.
+If you have such a device, you can still use the orignal "PPP Widget" as long as the serial USB drivers are available.

 Frequently Asked Questions